chanyukei623-png/Quantum-Lattice/README.md

 Custom lattice geometries and transformations

-The simulations are implemented using NumPy, Matplotlib, and QuTiP (for quantum operators).
+The simulations are implemented using NumPy, Matplotlib, and QuTiP.
 These models provide insight into band formation, eigenstates, and topological edge modes.

----Features
+---Features---
 --Tight-Binding Models

 1D tight-binding chain with periodic boundary conditions